akshell/docs/intro.rst

 applications.
 Without this feature productive application interaction would be impossible.
 Users authenticate themselves to applications via a :dfn:`session cookie`.
-The :func:`obtainingSession` :term:`decorator` instructs the handler to redirect users who don't have a session cookie to the special Akshell page which sets this cookie and redirects back.
+The :func:`obtainingSession` :term:`decorator` instructs the handler to redirect the users who don't have a session cookie to the special Akshell page which sets this cookie and redirects back.
 Use this decorator if your application needs to know an identity of a user.